 Maintaining healthy indoor air quality

-Some homeowners opt to monitor the air quality inside their homes regularly in order to prevent mold from becoming a major threat.
-In this case, mold testing is the perfect tool because it’s fast, easy and gives you an accurate picture of your home indoor air quality.
+Some homeowners opt to monitor the air quality inside their homes regularly to prevent mold from becoming a major threat.
+In this case, mold testing is the perfect tool because it’s fast, easy, and gives you an accurate picture of your home’s indoor air quality.

 Do mold test kits work?